 Riding on the shoulders of life everyday, in one way or another, while hitchhiking or camping in remote villages in India, life will show you the vile sides of the validity of human nature, along with the vibrance.
 No, not every person is good, or bad.
 Maybe someone who immensely helped me out (people love playing the saviour to strangers) beats the shit out of his wife at night.
 You can understand a person (or the designated life of that person) only to an extent.
 That will always be true.
 Yet I see life as much as I can, without letting the curtains obscure my window, even if the window is half-ajar.
 In the third month of backpacking and hitchhiking across Uttarakhand in India, I finally came in close contact with the other side of the coin.
 The coin is not travel, the coin is reality.

 Harassment isn’t a word or a reality that grinds well with social norms.
-In villages in Kasar Devi in the Almora district of India, I have heard how women pretend to have ‘fallen off’ to justify their wounds after being raped or harassed.
+In villages in Kasar Devi in the Almora district of Uttarakhand, I have heard how women pretend to have ‘fallen off’ to justify their wounds after being raped or harassed.
 In Maat Village in Almora, widows are being teased and sexually bullied by married men from the village.
 90% of women I personally know, or have known, have been harassed at some time, may it be in childhood, or in adolescence.

 Before I proceed, I feel obligated to shed some light on one typical misconception people tend to have.
 Harassment doesn’t always mean being raped.
 Any kind of violation of the ethics of your body falls under sexual harassment.
 While taking a shower intimately, if you feel an intruder’s eyes on any part of your body, an act to which you didn’t give consent, is also sexual harassment.
 Every single inappropriate touch is sexual harassment.